What is the TUTU Center?

 Our main objective is to improve the social, professional, and personal lives of as many refugees and local residents as possible.
 We want to help families get the support they need in order to function independently in society and have a healthy and positive outlook on their future.

-REGULATIONS FOR PARTICIPANTS AT THE TUTU CENTER
+REGULATIONS FOR PARTICIPANTS AT CENTER TUTU

 1. Classes are organized from Tuesday to Saturday from 10.00-18.00